EV startup Rivian could be worth nearly as much as Honda in U.S. IPO - Up News Info

 STIFF COMPETITION

-Rivian, which confidentially filed paperwork for an initial public offering in August, will, however, face tough competition from automakers in both the consumer and commercial van markets.
+Rivian, which confidentially filed paperwork for an IPO in August, will, however, face tough competition from automakers in both the consumer and commercial van markets.

 Advertisement